EchterAlsFake/PHUB/docs/source/features/search.rst

 Search filters
 --------------

-You can specify search filters by adding :py:class:`phub.Param` objects.
+You can specify search filters by adding :py:class:`.Param` objects.
 There is a list of constant Parameters you can import from ``phub.locals``.
 You can see :doc:`here </api/locals>` a list of possible filters.